feroldi/budgie-rs/README.md

 # budgie

-A "You Need A Budget" clone, because the original is rather expensive
+A "You Need A Budget" clone, because the original is rather expensive.